 |Availability:||In stock (1)|

-Garnet Tobacco, a Cree artist, was born on February 6th, 1964 in the Mosakahiken Cree Nation in Northern Manitoba.
-The Buffalo is his family crest symbol.
 Garnet, a prolific talent, has been painting for over twenty years and occasionally sculpts in soapstone and wood.
 He apprenticed under Isaac Bignell, a prominent artist who has passed away.
-Bignell's style and form greatly influenced Garnet who is preserving it to this day.
-His dramatic, almost dreamlike pieces are created using sponges – the small ones on stick handles used for edging in house or room painting.
-First he outlines the work, makes a “template,” and then builds up the colours he needs, leaving the white spaces, and then using narrow paint brushes to extend the image in sweeping lines.
-The style is more akin to other Aboriginal/Indian artists of the east, such as Norval Morrisseau.
-These fluid lines, soft earthy tones against simple stylized backgrounds are all characteristics that have attracted many collectors.
-Garnet has works in private collections throughout Germany, Austria, Switzerland, Australia, U.S.A and Canada.
+Bignell's style and form greatly influenced Garnet, who is preserving it to this day.
+Fluid lines and soft earthy tones against simple stylized backgrounds are all characteristics that have attracted many collectors.
+Garnet has worked in private collections throughout Germany, Austria, Switzerland, Australia, the USA and Canada.
 His work has also been displayed at the Art Expo in Calgary.